 This also explains Paul’s take: Jews and Gentiles are the same in this, for neither are righteous without faith.

-So the Jews have the advantage of being trusted with the Scriptures, the Gentiles have the advantage of not having the Law, but neither is righteous.
+So the Jews have the advantage of being trusted with the Scriptures, the Gentiles have the advantage of not having the Law, but neither is righteous on their own.
 Both can only be made righteous through faith in Christ Jesus.